 A Choice that Isn’t Hard: Print Bind Ship

 Which will you choose?
 Paperback or hardcover?
-Hardcovers last longer, look better, and could lead to a traditional publishing deal, but it’s more expensive to not only produce but to purchase.
+Hardcovers last longer, look better, and could lead to a traditional publishing deal, but it’s more expensive to not only produce but to purchase as well.

 FAQ

 It depends on the genre.
-Art and coffee table books are usually hardcover, while fiction, science, health, or tech books are leaning more towards paperback-only copies.
+Art and coffee table books are usually hardcover, while fiction, science, health, or tech books lean more toward paperback-only copies.

 Paperback books are usually smaller and use less raw materials to make.
 Hardcover books are intended to last longer, so they use hardier, higher-quality materials.